gtk-rs/lgpl-docs/gtk/vendor.md

 `ScrolledWindowExt::get_placement`.
 <!-- trait ScrolledWindowExt::fn connect_edge_overshot -->
-The ::edge-overshot signal is emitted whenever user initiated scrolling makes the scrolledwindow firmly surpass (ie. with some edge resistance) the lower or upper limits defined by the adjustment in that orientation.
+The ::edge-overshot signal is emitted whenever user initiated scrolling makes the scrolled window firmly surpass (i.e. with some edge resistance) the lower or upper limits defined by the adjustment in that orientation.

 A similar behavior without edge resistance is provided by the